tldr-pages/tldr/pages/common/dvc-init.md

 `dvc init --no-scm`

-- Initializing DVC in a subdirectory:
+- Initialize DVC in a subdirectory:

 `cd {{path/to/subdir}} && dvc init --sudir`